openstack/charm-guide/doc/source/community/software-contrib/adding-a-charm.rst

   implemented using the `Operator framework`_.
 Example: https://github.com/openstack-charmers/release-tools/pull/176
-* ``charms.txt`` and ``source-charms.txt``: add your charm to these lists if it has been implemented using the `Reactive framework`_.
+* ``charms.txt`` and ``source-charms.txt``: add your charm to these lists if it has been implemented using the Reactive framework.
 Example: https://github.com/openstack-charmers/release-tools/pull/119

 Charmhub and Launchpad builders